“Culture eats strategy for breakfast.” – Peter Drucker

 What are the important steps to ensure it happens?

-- Diversity Council Australia is an association that Entity Solutions is a proud member of.
+- Diversity Council Australia is an association that Entity Solutions, a People2.0 Company, is a proud member of.
 It provides useful resources, insights, and events to support businesses committed to best practices in D&I. There are many similar organisations leading the change in Asia Pacific, such as Council for Board Diversity in Singapore and Diversity Works NZ.

 - With leadership support, we highly encourage a diversity taskforce comprised of a multi-functional team from across the business.
 This creates a sense of ownership from a cross-section of the company and brings together different views and ideas.
 With regular check-ins with the C-suite and a measurable set of objectives (refer to the roadblocks previously mentioned!), initiatives are more likely to succeed.